 - Save your passwords as you go (Dashlane’s recommendation): With the browser extension installed, Dashlane will prompt you to save credentials the next time you log into a website or create an account.

-- Manually add your passwords: Open the web app, select passwords in the left-hand menu, and then click Add new to input new credentials and the associated website or service.
+- Manually add your passwords: Open the web app, select passwords in the left-hand menu, and click Add new to input new credentials and the associated website or service.

 Getting more from Dashlane